ruby0322/customer-service-simulator/README.md

     1. Players score the generated response on a scale from 0 to 5, providing explanations for their scores and suggestions for improvement.
     2. Players evaluate the generated response on a scale from 0 to 5, provide an explanation for their score, and offer suggestions for improvement.
 6. Iterative Improvement
-    1. Steps 3 and 4 are repeated **five (or more, TBD)** times, with each round incorporating feedback and adjustments from the previous one to refine the response strategy.
+    1. Steps 3 and 4 are repeated five times, with each round incorporating feedback and adjustments from the previous one to refine the response strategy.
 Each time, students adjust the prompt to incorporate the feedback and suggestions from the previous round to refine the response strategy.
 7. Final Response: A final response is crafted, summarizing the historical guidelines and feedback provided throughout the game.
     1. **Prompt**: "Based on the historical records of guidelines and feedback provided by the customer service trainers, generate a final response to the consumer's complaint."
 8. Evaluation: The effectiveness of the final response is evaluated based on the persona’s expectations, and a score is assigned on a scale from 0 to 5 by GPT.